apsawicki/cit-129/finalproject.md

 # DAT-129
 ## Pokemon Website Scraping

-Took pokemon name, id, type, and effectiviness from a [pokemon database][idx] and made a text file of the id, name, and type with json,  html, beautiful soup, requests, and regular expressionsso others may use the data for their own purposes.
+Took pokemon name, id, type, and effectiviness from a [pokemon database][idx] and made a text file of the id, name, and type with json,  html, beautiful soup, requests, and regular expressions so others may use the data for their own purposes.
 The website and program can also be used to find out a variety of different things about pokemon and list them out in an easy format for people to understand.

 ## Complications